meshcloud/terraform-azure-unipipe/examples/standard-deployment-with-terraform-runner/README.md

-# Standard deployment with unipipe terraform runner
+# Standard deployment with terraform runner

 This example spins up UniPipe service broker and terraform runner.